 Year 7 Camp

-Scheduled this year in 2 groups, Group 1 for 30 April – 2 May, Group 2 for 2- 4 May, this camp is an important component of transition into Grovedale College.
+Scheduled this year, 27- 29 March, this camp is an important component of transition into Grovedale College.

 Year 10 students acquire leadership skills when they are trained to work with small groups of Year 7 students during their early secondary school life.
 They work with the Year 7 students regularly in Term 1 and some attend the Year 7 Orientation Camp.
 These older students provide valuable support for younger students as they settle into their new school.